 We are well resourced to deliver this curriculum.
 Every classroom has a teacher laptop and interactive whiteboard.
 Each year group has access to dedicated laptops and iPads, which can be brought into the classroom.
 We have a range of additional resources such as Beebots, digital cameras and BBC Micro:bits.
 Each year group explored their very own virtual adventure using Virtual Reality (VR) headsets!

-In the theme Program this!
-Pupils will be able to:
+In our Programming units, pupils will be able to:

-In the theme Data everywhere! pupils will be able to:
+In our Data and Information units, pupils will be able to:

-In the theme Get creative! pupils will be able to:
+In our Creating Media units, pupils will be able to:

-In the theme Digital literacy pupils will be able to:
+In our Digital Literacy units, pupils will be able to:

-In the theme Staying safe pupils will be able to:
+In our Online Safety units (Project Evolve), pupils will be able to: